OpenDreamKit/OpenDreamKit.github.io/meetings/2017-04-26-ProjectReviewPresentations/KPI.md

 ![](../KPI-GapGScholar_CitationsPerYear.JPG)

 --
-## Number of sAGE installs via package managers (apt/pacman/...)...???
+## Number of SAGE installs via package managers (apt/pacman/etc.)
 ![](../KPI-binary_installs_ubuntu.png)

-## Number of users of Sagemathcloud
+## Number of users of Sagemathcloud: from 2016-02-28 to 2017-02-28

--> from 2016-02-28 to 2017-02-28 there were about 85000 new accounts and 83000 active users
+- about 85000 new accounts
+- 83000 active users on the period

 ![](../KP1-Total_number_accounts_and_projects_sagemath.JPG)